Lee, New York

 Lee is a town in Oneida County, New York, United States.
 The population was 6,486 at the 2010 census.

 The Town of Lee is northwest of Rome.

 History

 The Town of Lee was formed from the Town of Western in 1811.
 The town was named after Revolutionary War General Charles Lee.

-About 1910, the Rome & Osceola Railroad was organized and the rails laid as far as Lee Center, with grading completed along much of the route, intended to carry timber from Tug Hill to a tie plant on the site of the Rite Aid warehouse on Rt 69 in Rome.
+About 1910, the Rome & Osceola Railroad was organized and the rails laid as far as Lee Center, with grading completed along much of the route, intended to carry timber from Tug Hill to a tie plant on a site which is now the Rite Aid warehouse on Rt 69 in Rome.

-George W. Kingsbury, for whom (with his brother), the county of Kingsbury, South Dakota, is named, was born in Lee on Dec 16, 1837.
+George W. Kingsbury, for whom (with his brother), the county of Kingsbury, South Dakota, is named, was born in Lee on December 16, 1837.

 West Lee was home to a large canning factory.

 Geography

 According to the United States Census Bureau, the town has a total area of 45.5 sqmi, of which 45.2 sqmi is land and 0.4 sqmi (0.83%) is water.

 Delta Reservoir, also called Delta Lake, is partly in the southeastern part of the town, created in 1911 as a feeder for the New York State Barge Canal by flooding the Village of Delta.